The Geometric Reasoner: Manifold-Informed Latent Foresight Search for Long-Context Reasoning: Experiments

 \paragraph{Effective Independence Explains Stronger Gains in AUC than in Pass@1.} AUC aggregates performance across the sampling scale, proxying the effective number of distinct trajectories.
 When candidates are correlated, increasing $k$ yields diminishing returns.
 The uniformity term $P_{\mathrm{uni}}$ reduces overlap, ensuring additional compute translates into new solution modes.
 Thus, TGR's advantage manifests primarily as higher AUC rather than Pass@$1$.
 Furthermore, Table~\ref{tab:latent_stats} quantifies latent statistics showing that removing $P_{\mathrm{uni}}$ collapses effective candidate-set size $N_{\mathrm{eff}}$.

-\paragraph{Geometry–robustness diagnostics.} We find that robustness exhibits a consistent geometric signature, with AUC peaking at an intermediate mean geodesic curvature $\kappa$ that is neither overly rigid nor overly erratic and increasing with the effective candidate-set size proxy $N_{\mathrm{eff}}$.
-This pattern supports the claim that TGR’s advantage stems from maintaining genuinely distinct search paths rather than redundant variations.
+\paragraph{Geometry–Robustness Diagnostics.} We find that robustness exhibits a consistent geometric signature, with AUC peaking at an intermediate mean geodesic curvature $\kappa$ that is neither overly rigid nor overly erratic and increasing with the effective candidate-set size proxy $N_{\mathrm{eff}}$.
+This pattern supports the claim that TGR’s advantage stems from maintaining genuinely distinct search paths rather than redundant variations, as illustrated in Figure~\ref{fig:fa_curv_neff}).